Grade Five Music Theory - Lesson 10: Describing Chords

 Let’s look at our above examples.

-Chord A’s lowest note is A. The chord is of F, so the lowest note is the third (F-G-A).
+Chord A’s lowest note is A. The chord is F major, so the lowest note is the third.
 So this chord is b.
 Its full name is Ib.
 It's a first inversion chord.

 Chord B’s lowest note is B flat and it is a chord of B flat, so it’s in root position.
 This chord is a.
 Its full name is IVa.